Do you remember when Disney got sued because “Let It Go” sounded like “Volar?” No? Me neither, but here we go again.

 || G Am9 | C D | G Am9 | C D | Em C | G C/E Bb Bb/D | D7sus ||

-So if you look at the first six or seven chords, you can see what they’re saying.
+The long version?
+If you look at the first six or seven chords, you can see what they’re saying.
 But this is only about nine seconds of music, a fairly brief and not identical progression.
 And I’d argue that those A minors and E minors are the chords that give these two very common progressions most of what modest character they possess.
 Often, two different chord progressions might contain two chords that are different in name, as here, but relatively similar in harmonic function.
 And here, the complaint tries to argue they exhibit similar harmonic movement and background for their melodies, but I disagree.
 I think those two different chords have a lot of impact and are quite different sounding.

-No. “That Girl’s” final chord actually appears as C, and sometimes as A minor, but never as either of the chords they claim, and these chords function, not as a 5 chord similar to the one in “Frozen,” but as a 4 chord, their own thing.
-So apart from their both having a long held cliffhanger chord before the chorus wraps up, which is a very common device, the cadences are different.
-Also, it’s the same device they used in Do You Want To Build A Snowman when Anna sings “I wish you would tell me WHY.”
+But, no. The chord in “That Girl” actually appears as C, and sometimes as A minor, but never as either of the chords they claim and additionally these chords function, not as a “V” chord similar to the one in “Frozen,” but as a “IV” chord, which is its own thing.
+So apart from their both having a long-held cliffhanger chord before the chorus wraps up, which is a very common device, the cadences are different.
+Also, it’s the same device the defendants themselves used in “Do You Want To Build A Snowman” when Anna sings “I wish you would tell me WHY.”
 So, they’re doing something they do.
 They didn’t get it from your song.

 Melodically, the complaint focuses on those same two bars that contain those somewhat similar but very common chords, and sees those two lyrical phrases and points out eight similarities, four in the first bar, four in the second.
 I’ll write them out when I have a sec.
 See if you can follow this for now:

 Here, syllable by syllable, “Some” is the same pitch, but is different in duration and rhythmic placement.
 Next, whether we’re singing “Things” or either syllable of “People” we’re on different pitches.
-Ne-ver are never on the same pitch, but are rhymically the same in placement and duration.
-And “Change” is a different note as well, but occurs at the same rhythmic placement and a different duration.
+Ne-ver are never on the same pitch but are rhythmically the same in both placement and duration.
+And “Change” is a different note as well, but occurs at the same rhythmic placement and for a different duration.

-Should we infer that they’d like us to believe Lopez and Anderson-Lopez took the four notes from That Girl, B down one to A, down one to G, down three to D, and inverted them, G up one to A up one to B up two to D. Wait, that should’ve been up three to E. I guess it only explains the first three.
+So they’d have us believe Lopez and Anderson-Lopez derived their melody by taking the four notes from “That Girl,” which are B down one to A, down one to G, down three to D, and inverting them, G up one to A, then up one to B, then up not three but two to D, because I dunno, they couldn’t count to three?